 Psychological stressors are psychosocial strains that result from a person’s subjective interpretation, based on expectations, beliefs, or assumptions stemming from their previous experiences.

-The National Scientific Council on the Developing Child has identified three types of psychological stress (mental stress)2:
+The National Scientific Council on the Developing Child has identified three types of psychological stress2:

-Adverse experiences that are short-lived create positive stress.
+Adverse experiences that are short-lived create positive stress, called eustress (vs distress).
 Positive stress is normal in daily lives.
-Children may experience it when they meet a new relative, attend a new daycare, or have a toy taken away from them.
+Young children may experience it when they meet a new relative, attend a new daycare, or have a toy taken away from them.

-Children can learn to manage and overcome positive stress with the support of caring adults.
-A child’s ability to cope with this kind of stress is crucial to their development.
+Children can learn coping skills to manage and overcome positive stress with the support of caring adults.
+The ability of a young child to cope with this kind of stress is crucial to their healthy development.

 This type of stress can be tolerated if the child has the support of a caring adult.
 It is possible for tolerable stress to improve the child’s development if it becomes positive stress.
 However, this can only happen with adequate adult support.
-If a child doesn’t receive enough support, even tolerable stress can become toxic and cause long-term health problems discussed below.
+If a child doesn’t receive enough support, even stress that should be tolerable can become toxic and cause long-term health problems discussed below.

-Maltreatment of children, such as abuse and neglect, is one kind of toxic stress.
-Children can not effectively manage toxic stress on their own.
-Their stress response system becomes activated for a prolonged period.
-This prolonged activation can lead to permanent changes in the developing brain.
+Children can not effectively manage this type of stress on their own.
+When a child’s toxic stress response is activated for a prolonged period, it can lead to permanent changes in the developing brain.

-A caring adult can protect a child from toxic stress and bring back the child’s stress response system to its normal state.
+A caring adult can protect a child from this chronic stress and bring back the body’s stress response system to its normal state.

 Stress is a natural and inevitable part of life.
 People experience stress even before birth.

 Some amount of stress is essential for survival.
-It helps children develop the skills they will need to cope with new and potentially dangerous situations throughout life.
+It helps children develop the skills they will need to cope with a new and potentially dangerous situation throughout life.

-Stress activates the “fight or flight” stress response, creating physiologic changes including an increase in respirations, heart rate, blood pressure, overall oxygen consumption and the release of stress hormone.
+Stressful events activate the body’s alert systems.
+The resulting fight-or-flight response generates physiologic changes such as an increase in respirations, heart rate, blood pressure, overall oxygen consumption and the release of stress hormone.

-The stress response to positive and tolerable stress is transient.
+The stress response to positive and tolerable stressors is transient.
 Once the stressor is gone, the body returns to its baseline state.

-While positive stress and tolerable stress can help a child’s development, toxic stress can damage various parts of the brain circuits3.
+While positive and tolerable type of stress can help a child’s development, toxic stress can damage various parts of the brain architecture and circuits3.
+Its adverse effects on a developing brain include the followings:

 Impaired Cognition, Learning And Memory